 - Hyperpigmentation: If your under eye darkness is brown and doesn’t fluctuate, it may be hyperpigmentation caused by heredity, sun exposure, or trauma to the eye area.

-- Hydrate: Water fixes everything!
-Since dark circles intensify when the body is dehydrated, drink plenty of water to keep skin plump and minimize inflammation.
+- Hydrate: Since dark circles intensify when the body is dehydrated, drink plenty of water to minimize inflammation.

-- Manage congestion: If allergies are to blame, consider seeing a doctor and taking an antihistamine until your symptoms clear up.
+- Manage congestion: If allergies are to blame, consider seeing an Allergist and taking an anantihistamine and using eye drops until your symptoms clear up.

-- Cool it down: To minimize inflammation, use a cooling tool like my StackedSkincare Ice Roller.
-Just pop it in the freezer and gently roll over the eye rea to reduce dark circles.
-You can also place your eye cream in the refrigerator for a quick treatment.
+- Cool it down: To minimize inflammation, apply cool compresses to the eyes to reduce dark circles.
+You can also pop your eye cream in the refrigerator for a quick treatment.

 - Add another pillow: If you notice intense darkness when you wake up, try propping your head up with an additional pillow while you sleep to discourage blood from pooling.
 You should also try to sleep on your back to minimize trauma to your skin.

 - Treat hyperpigmentation: If you suspect your circles are due to hyperpigmentation, start applying an eye cream with SPF to control the issue.
-You can also use a super mild face peel like my TCA Multi-Acid Face Peel to spot treat dark areas.
-Just carefully apply a small amount with a Qtip twice a week to help lift the hyperpigmentation.
+Also look for eye products with vitamin C, which can help gradually lighten darkness without injuring the tender area.